-Coming in mid-2017 for PC and Mac.
+Coming in early-2018 for PC and Mac.
 Be sure to click the twitter link above, and sign up for release news below:

 You'll interact with a cast of Pacific Northwest characters and beasts - from evil, to strange, to cuddly - all the while solving puzzles to outwit your enemies and accomplish your goals.

 Let's look at the back of the box for more info:

 A: Yep!
 As an adventure game interface, the text parser mostly went the way of the dodo when mice and point-and-click interfaces game along.
 Some of the reasons are easy to understand - typing can be tedious, and finding the right word to use was often tricky.

 But typing does offer a freedom of expression that a fixed set of verbs doesn't.
 To address the issues mentioned above, Cascade Quest uses a contextual auto-suggest algorithm as you type.
 The right words are never more than a few keystrokes away!
 And with careful design and playtesting, any "guess the word" problems can be avoided.

 Well, not exactly.
 The classic EGA palette was a set of 16 fixed colors.
 Artists often dithered two colors together to achieve more variety in color.
 The CRT monitors (or TVs!) used back then tended to blur things together a bit, making the dithering less jarring.

 Cascade Quest just uses these 16 x 16 color combinations directly - that ends up being a fixed 136 color palette.
 The backgrounds use this palette, while most of the sprites use the basic 16 color EGA palette.
 Below is a comparison undithered (left - what you'll see in Cascade Quest), and dithered (right).